kredati/cin2999f21/syllabus.md

 Homework due:
 * By now, you should have read all your colleagues’ papers-to-revise
 * Sketch a plan for revision
+* Reminder: your special fields exams précis are due to the graduate office in a month

 In-class visit: **Faculty visit** the first